omunroe-com/books-2/restructuredtext/restructuredtext.rst

 .. tip::

-   There may exist a reST plugin to your editor, which can speed up creating section headers by highlighting a section title and applying a keyboard shortcut for a specific heading level.
+   There may exist a |RST| plugin to your editor, which can speed up creating section headers by highlighting a section title and applying a keyboard shortcut for a specific heading level.